 How can Orchid Advisors help?

-Orchid Advisors, the #1 provider of regulatory compliance solutions to the firearms and ammunition industry, is looking beyond the mechanical changes in licensing and export compliance programs that ECR will entail to the exciting new business opportunities that will become available to the industry when ECR becomes effective in 2019.
+Orchid Advisors, the #1 provider of regulatory compliance solutions to the firearms and ammunition industry, is laser focused on the exciting new business opportunities that will become available to the industry when ECR becomes effective.

 Orchid’s ITAR / EAR Practice helps companies in the firearms and ammunition industry (i) sell firearms, ammunition and components to foreign customers, (ii) build sustainable export compliance programs, and (iii) design, source and manufacture firearms, components, tools and accessories outside the United States.

 Look to Orchid Advisors to help you take command of the new export environment in the following ways:

 - Formulation of EAR-driven international sales and sourcing strategies.

 - Preparation of export licenses and provision of other “export compliance department” services on an outsourced basis.

 - Practical advice on making near-term decisions under the ITAR that will be affected by the new rules.